Ks89/My-MEAN-website-client/README.md

 - front-end unit: coverage >80%
 - front-end e2e: work in progress, In future alphas I'll complete everything

-## Experimental features
-- Angular 4 - still not working => [check here for a preview](https://github.com/Ks89/My-MEAN-website-client/issues/59)
-    - angular2-image-popup needs an update (removing this lib everything is ok :))
-    - protractor is broken (probably protractor's developers should release an update)

 ## Requirements
 - macOS, Linux or Windows 10 **with admin privileges**
 - Node.js + npm